mayug/0-shot-llm-vision/README.md

 ## Folder Structure

 The project has the following folder structure:

---- data
---- results
---- seedwise
---- src
---- cluster.py
---- get_embeds.py
---- run.py

 - `data`: This folder stores the retrieved text and image embeddings.
 The file naming convention is `{dataset}_{model_name}_img.pt` for image embeddings and `{dataset}_{model_name}_text.pt` for text embeddings.
 - `results`: This folder stores the algorithm results averaged over the considered seeds.